Introduction

 There will be three key financial flows in the DRS:

-• The producer registration fee will be set by the DMO and will part-fund the management of the scheme.
+• The producer fee per container will be set by the DMOs and will part-fund the management of the scheme.
 This means producers of in-scope containers are more financially responsible for the packaging they place on the market, implementing the ‘polluter pays principle’.
 The fees will be set with consideration of business size and material use.

-• The deposit amount, once set by the DMO.
+• The deposit amount, once set by the DMOs.

-The DMO will make up the remainder of its income through the material it collects and sells to reprocessors and recyclers.
+The DMOs will make up the remainder of its income through the material it collects and sells to reprocessors and recyclers.

 Producer required actions

-Producers will be defined in the legislation as brand-owners or manufacturers of drinks in in-scope containers that are then sold in England, Wales or Northern Ireland.
-This includes importers of in-scope containers sold in England, Wales and Northern Ireland.
+Producers will be defined in the legislation as brand-owners, manufacturers or importers of drinks in in-scope containers that are then sold in the UK.
 Retailers will only be defined as producers when selling their own-branded drinks containers, but will have additional obligations described below.
 Producer obligations will include:

 • Placing the deposit amount on the container when it is sold.